cubistcastle/static-site-generators/README.md

 I used my tool on several sites and over time I made several site-specific tweaks to allow me to have dynamic menus, different layouts on different sections of the sites, etc.

 Finally I rationalized all the different versions, tidied it up, and released it as [Templer](https://github.com/skx/templer).
+(It now supports plugins which allowed me to add support for both Textile & Markdown input.)